piku235/JungiThemeBundle/Resources/doc/configuration.md

     # theme holder configuration
     holder:

-        # theme holder service id
+        # symfony service id
         id:                   jungi_theme.holder.default

-        # whether to ignore the situation when the theme selector will not match any theme for the request.
+        # whether to ignore a situation when the theme selector will not match any theme for the request.
         ignore_null_theme:    true

-    # theme matcher configuration
-    matcher:

-        # use the device theme filter
-        device_filter:        true

     # theme selector configuration
     selector:

-        # theme selector service id
+        # symfony service id
         id:                   ~

         # theme validation listener configuration